developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/input/voice/index.md

 * Terminate voice capture by setting a timeout value rather than using an end phrase.
 * Send a TAB character when speaking the "send tab" command.
 * Send an ENTER character when speaking the "send enter" command.
-* Restrict the returned data to alpha, numeric, or both.
+* Specify the returned data to any (no restriction), alpha or numeric.
 * Provide an optional audio prompt when waiting for a start phrase or data capture.
 * Validate spoken data and edit acquired data if needed.
 * Support offline speech recognition.